bedolpab/Ternel/README.md

 # Ternel - Home
 Welcome to Ternel.
-This is a collection library of solutions and approaches to algorithmic and mathematical problems written strictly in C# or Pseudocode.
+This is a collection library of solutions and approaches to algorithmic and mathematical problems written in C# and Java.
 This branch holds the index for the entire library.
 You can view all files for solution/approaches above.
 You contribution is welcomed.
 Our aim is to grow this repository into one of the largest on github.
 <p align="center">
         <a href="https://github.com/bedolpab/Ternel/blob/main/LICENSE" alt="License">
           <img src="https://img.shields.io/github/license/bedolpab/Ternel?style=plastic"/>